TO APPLY PLEASE CLICK HERE.

 Modern Jewish Thinkers Survey Course

-This course will examine the thought of rabbinic figures such as the Maharal of Prague, R. Nachman Krochmal, Moses Mendelssohn, R. Ḥayim of Volozhin, R. Samson Raphael Hirsch, R. Joseph B. Soloveitchik, and R. Abraham Isaac Kook, alongside some major modern Jewish philosophers such as Benedict Spinoza, Hermann Cohen, Franz Rosenzweig, and Emmanuel Levinas.
+This course will examine the thought of rabbinic figures such as the Maharal of Prague, R. Nachman Krochmal, Moses Mendelssohn, R. Ḥayim of Volozhin, R. Samson Raphael Hirsch, R. Joseph B. Soloveitchik, and R. Abraham Isaac Kook, alongside challenges and contributions offered by some non-rabbinic Jewish philosophers like Benedict Spinoza, Hermann Cohen, Franz Rosenzweig, and Emmanuel Levinas.
 Central themes include the tension between autonomy and authority, the challenge of modern individualism, the rise of historicism, the influence of existentialism, and the impact of the Enlightenment on Jewish thought and identity.
 The individuals and topics shall be studied with an eye toward understanding cultural movements in modern Judaism, including Hassidism, Reform, the Mussar movement, Ultra-Orthodoxy and Modern Orthodoxy.

 JEWISH THINKER COURSES